xSmurf/md398-re/README.md

 The connector used is called _M328+_ (as used on the Motorola GP388 and others), sometimes also called M7.
 It is 40mm in length.
 The audio pinout appears to be identical to other radios using this connector.
 Two more pins are used for the programming port.
-Four more pins are unknown.
+Four more pins are unknown (but appear to be unrouted passed the ribbon on the front panel board).

 ## Time Slots